-Ending up at UMF was a happy accident for Elementary Education Teaching Supervisor Joe Tutlis, who spent had spent 27 years as a teacher, principal and school administrator.
+Ending up at UMF was a happy accident for Elementary Education Teaching Supervisor Joe Tutlis, who spent 27 years as a teacher, principal and school administrator.
 And it is a happy coincidence for the UMF Education students he prepares and supervises for teaching in the classroom.

 “Teaching at UMF wasn’t anything I planned.
 But it’s marvelous because the observational skills that I used as a principal, I use every day with my practicum students.
 My experiences as a fourth, fifth and sixth grade teacher, I use every day.
 I probably could not have designed any experiences to better prepare me for this job,” Tutlis said.

 “One of the nice things about the University of Maine at Farmington is its size.
 We are not a huge school.
 Our Education program is large enough to offer so much to students, but not so big that they get lost,” said Tutlis.

 The Hardest Job You’ll Ever Love

 As Coordinator for Elementary Education, Tutlis supervises Elementary Education students who work in local classrooms as part of their practicum experience.
 Practicum offers education majors their first teaching opportunities.
 “My job is to place UMF students in schools and have them understand what schools are like when they are on the other side of the desk as teachers,” Tutlis said.